Time Trial Chorus (2023)

-. . .the sender in some stark remote radio station, the receiver in a hotel room across the world with wooden floors, dialing in a frequency in the middle of the night on a beat up radio with uncomfortable metal earphones, scratching numbers on a piece of paper, drinking warm vodka on a cold night . . .
+. . .the sender in some stark remote radio station, trans-Atlantic transmissions, the receiver in a hotel room across the world with uneven wooden floors, cautiously dialing in a frequency in the middle of the night on a beat up radio with uncomfortable metal earphones, scratching numbers on a piece of paper, drinking warm vodka on a cold night . . .

 A ‘Hotel Themed’ EP released in 2019.
 The original concept was to create eight to ten very short soundscapes or drones each related to an aspect of either a physical hotel or it’s atmosphere.

 Symodika #2 – Lake Agassiz (2018)